-Jeannie Lozowski contributed significantly to the Huskers this season, earning 15 singles wins.
+Lozowski contributed significantly to the Huskers as a freshman, earning 15 singles wins.
 She added a Big Ten victory in her inaugural season.
 She picked up wins out of the No. 2, No. 3, No. 4, No. 5 and No. 6 positions for the Huskers.

-As a doubles player, Lozowski went 9-4 this season, comprised of five fall victories and four spring victories.
-The true freshman played with six different temmates throughout the year.
+As a doubles player, Lozowski went 9-4, including five fall victories and four spring wins.
+The true freshman played with six different teammates throughout the year.

 Off the court, Lozowski was named to the Tom Osborne Citizenship Team and the Nebraska Scholar-Athlete Honor Roll.

 Lozowski attended Florida Virtual high school full-time program and attended various tennis academies, a member of the honor roll throughout her high school academic career.
 She primarily trained under Bruce Kurtz and Aldo Burga.
 Jeannie was a force in junior tennis competition, dominating singles play in Florida.
 Lozowski was a two-time USTA Level 5 singles champion in 2015 and 2016.
 Jeannie entered Nebraska as a five star recruit.

 The daughter of Billy and Kathy Lozowski, Jeannie was born on March 13, 1998, in Amityville, New York.
 Jeannie plans to complete a major in biochemistry with minors in chemistry and psychology while at Nebraska.
 She was a Big Ten Distinguished Scholar and an Academic All-Big Ten choice in 2018.
 She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
 During her summers, Jeannie trains for tennis competition and spends time playing the piano, cooking and singing.